orbitdb/SCPs/scps/SCP-6.md

 size difference: 820B
 ```

-The most effective change made is that the `identity` field in version 2 has been replaced with `auth` in the example above, which becomes the CID reference of the identity, the real number of saved bytes in logs using version 3 entries will depend on the number of unique writers.
+The most effective change made is that the `identity` field in version 2 has been replaced with `auth`, which is a CID reference to the identity.
+The real number of saved bytes in logs using version 3 entries will depend on the number of unique writers.

 ```
 orbit-db identity block size: 538B